alexlimatds/objective_method/README.md

-# bracis_2021
+# SLR Query Builder

-Code for the paper submmited to BRACIS 2021.
+This project aims to develop tools able to aid researchers in creating queries for the execution of Systematic Literature Reviews or Systematic Literature Mappings.